 One of my favorite things to see since starting Comic Book Herald has been how many new fans are getting into Marvel Comics due to the Marvel Cinematic Universe.
 The success of Marvel’s movies means a lot of new interest in the comics that inspired them, although it’s often difficult to navigate that central question: Where the heck do I start?

-Now, I’ve got all sorts of answers to that question across CBH, including the best 100 Marvel stories of the millennium, the best comics to start with in 2015, and the best comics available digitally on Marvel Unlimited.
+Now, I’ve got all sorts of answers to that question across CBH, including the best 100 Marvel stories of the millennium, the best Marvel comics to start with, and more simply, how to start with comics.
 I don’t yet have a guide straight for the movie lover, though, which can only mean it’s time for…

 The Marvel Cinematic Universe Watching & Reading Order